I love the spilling of ink from head to heart to page.

 More Personal Info

 I started writing at the age of seven when my mother handed me a little spiral notebook and told me to keep a journal of our trip to California.
 I liked the fact that I could record something in my journal and then read it later.
-My favorite book as a child was Harriet the Spy by Louise Fitzhugh because Harriet was a terrific journal keeper.
+My favorite books as a child were Harriet the Spy by Louise Fitzhugh because Harriet was a terrific journal keeper and Little Women by Louisa May Alcott.

 I do an insane amount of appearances and teaching.
 I love connecting with readers and writers.
 Schools and libraries bring me in for large-scale assemblies and classroom workshops.
 I also teach grown ups how to unleash their inner kids.
 Besides focusing on creative writing, I teach songwriting, ukulele, story inventing, and more and lead workshops and retreats for all ages for a huge number of organizations.
 Take a glimpse at my appearance schedule.
 See the teaching section for more.